-PROVIDING ARTS EDUCATION FOR NYC PUBLIC SCHOOL STUDENTS
+PROVIDING ARTS EDUCATION SERVICES TO NYC SCHOOLS

 Develop greater interest in the arts and a greater appreciation of students’ own cultures

 Build leadership and confidence towards college, careers, and community engagement

 Empower educators with the innovative, culturally relevant and stimulating teaching curriculum

 Encourage students to attend cultural events with their parents, guardians, and families

 Develop future patrons of the arts, especially towards support of arts organizations of color

 Workshops and extended residency programs range from individual classroom-based activities to group performances, or gallery exhibition experiences.
 TLC workshops develop performance, language, visual, and/or digital media skills, contextualizing the students’ classroom experience into a broader history that incorporates vibrant cultures from our diverse global community.
 Placing special emphasis on hands-on interaction between students and master artists, workshop activities focus on providing a comprehensive understanding of the cultural arts expressions of a number of different Diaspora communities.

 The program curriculum is designed by education department staff, with key logistical input from the assigned teaching artist(s), as well as from the school partner.
 Curriculum and lesson plans utilize the NYC Blueprint for the Arts’ five strands for teaching and learning, using a standards-based approach to teaching music, dance, visual arts, theater, or the moving image.
 Evaluations are done by using simple, or complex, combinations of quantifiable, and/or qualitative methodologies including completion of projects, analyzing of information mastery through pre and post surveys, authentic reflections (an in-depth writing assessment tool), writing assessments, and portfolio reviews to measure outcomes and improve upon and strengthen students’ knowledge.